clairesarraille/Curriculum-vitae/README.md

 DBT, PostgreSQL, and ETL tool Matillion.
 - Translated machine-generated SQL to concise marketing analytics logic for 25+ dashboards in Tableau.
-- Developed enhancements to code base including item-level coupon attribution, browser-to-email customer identification, and product ranking model using DBT and Git.
+- Built models and developed enhancements to code base including item-level coupon attribution, browser-to-email customer identification, and product ranking model using DBT and Git.
 - Cleaned all US address data and mapped customer density by zip code for